Harmontown/harmontown.github.io/docs/_episodes/030/index.md

 title:                "Grumblesnakes!"
 image:                "episode-placeholder.jpg"
 description: >
   It's election night fever when Dan and Jeff realize that the episode will air long after the election.
-Clearly a devout Democrat, Dan complains about his hired help before bringing up a real live woman to referee history's least informed Harry Potter ...
+Clearly a devout Democrat, Dan complains about his hired help before bringing up a real live woman to referee history's least informed Harry Potter trivia competition.
+Plus: transitional D&D!
+Freestyle rapping!
+Not knowing how to end the show!
 showDate:
 releaseDate:          "2012-11-17 02:29:00Z"
 duration:             "01:30:23"